 Debian: Upgraded to the latest Linux kernel 4.15.2

-Below we will see how you can upgrade the Debian 9 stretch kernel or in my case its kernel sid i use.
-We will download the kernel we are interested in from the official Linux kernel website and do the necessary compile in the version of Debian we are using.
+Below we will see how you can upgrade the Debian 9 stretch kernel or in my case the Debian buster sid kernel I use.
+We will download the kernel we are interested in from the official Linux kernel website and make the necessary compile in the version of Debian we are using.

 Debian